rrishi0309/-Children-s-Steps-Pediatric-Hospital---AI-Powered-Appointment-Feedback-System/README.md

 - **Fully Integrated with PostgreSQL**
   Appointments and feedback are stored in structured DB tables.
 Admins can view, filter, and analyze this data in real-time.

+- **Secure Login and Appointment History**
+  Patients can log in to view their upcoming and past appointments securely from the portal.

 ---